-- Mourners may view the embalmed body. - If mourners, religious or cultural representatives are to touch the body, they must perform hand hygiene with plain soap and water or alcohol-based hand rub afterwards. - Encourage loved ones who want to touch the body should avoid touching the facial area and instead consider hand holding, stroking the arm, etc.
+- Mourners may view the embalmed body or un-embalmed body. - If mourners, religious or cultural representatives are to touch the body, they must perform hand hygiene with plain soap and water or alcohol-based hand rub afterwards. - Encourage loved ones who want to touch the body to avoid touching the facial area and instead consider hand holding, stroking the arm, etc.